Haufe-Lexware/docker-style-guide/managing_docker_hosts_with_docker_machine.md

 Again, Docker has fantastic documentation on all of its tooling and the [Docker-Machine documentation](https://docs.docker.com/machine/get-started/) is no exception: So it's a good idea to work through this "getting started" tutorial.
 Since you are just getting started, you can stay local and skip the "provisioning a host" in the cloud part if you like.

-**Attention:** Be sure to name your Docker Host Machines extremely well: While there is no official naming convention a transparent naming system with **Application, Customer** and other relevant information is important so you know what's running on your host machines.
+**Achtung:** Be sure to name your Docker Host Machines extremely well: While there is no official naming convention a transparent naming system with **Application, Customer** and other relevant information is important so you know what's running on your host machines.

 [This tutorial](https://rominirani.com/docker-toolbox-setup-windows-4d65c3f691eb#.694oqa466) can get you up to speed with some of the basic Docker Machine commands, including how to create a host and how to use `docker-machine env <hostname>`and`docker-machine ssh <hostname>`to select and to work with a specific host from console.
 Again, this tutorial was designed for Docker Toolbox, so if Machine is already installed, you want to skip to the part with the commands.
 Also remember, if you are working on Hyper V hosts and Docker Machine stops working, you can continue to work with your hosts by SSHing in with an SSH client or by connecting to each host individually